 From making photographic travelling mattes on “Big Trouble in Little China” to rigging hundreds of simulated bullet hits in Weird Al’s “UHF” and dumping water on “The Abyss”, I loved making the impossible possible.
 It is now my mission to help you with solutions to typical FX problems.
 In particular, simulated bullet hit FX problems.

 Our mission is to help you out in your special effects endavours.
 You will find a helpful handful of tools or ideas helping you to improve your work.
 We will share some of the clever items that me or my colleagues made for previous productions, and were really helpful.
 All items are tried and tested in real circumstances so you are certain to get a whole lot of experience built-into the products.

 After working for a few years with mechanical special effects I found that creating the unusual or impossible is often a question of finding the right material or method.
 Granted, a great deal of success may also lie in your artistic ability, but I have always tried to rely on repeatable methods.
 I am a technical man and rely mostly on sciences lean mostly on sciences such as electronics, pneumatics and explosives.

 As the results are repeatable, we can solve the same types of situations for people like you.
 To do so, I want to share some unusual ideas, methods, and products on this website.

 AIR POWERED SQUIB

 THE EARLY YEARS

 So, since 1986 I began working professionally with all aspects of mechanical special effects.
-Monsters, wilting flowers, air cannons, exploding walls, popping champagne corks, squirting slime, and small mechanical gadgets that break on cue etc. And the only thing I found is certain in this wonderful profession is that you cannot be certain of anything!
-The perfect choice if you are afraid to get stuck in a rut!
+Monsters, wilting flowers, air cannons, exploding walls, popping champagne corks, squirting slime, and small mechanical gadgets that break on cue etc. And the only thing I found is certain in this wonderful profession is that you cannot be certain of anything of what you see!